TinyWebDB/tinywebdb-php/README.md

 # tinywebdb-php
-a textfile based TinyWebDB implement. not any db required.
+a TinyWebDB implementation based on PHP and textfile.
+No database is required.

 # TinyWebDB Protocol: